raymondjustus/ComputerGraphics/Assignment6_SceneGraphOrParticleSystem/SceneGraph/README.md

 [tutorial](./media/SceneGraphs.pdf) in the repository including more information on scenegraphs which may help you answer.

-**Answer here**: Its better to store the local and world transforms because if we didn't we'd have to traverse the tree whenever we wanted the world transform of a node.
-If we wanted world transform of a node in the tree, we'd have to do multiple multiplications on the way down the tree, and that can get messy in bigger trees.
-It's easier to just do one multiplcaiton.
+**Answer here**: By storing both the local and world transforms, we don't have to traverse the tree every time we need the world matrix of a node.
+That would get out of hand with very deep graphs.
+Instead, we can calculate world matrices as we descend down from the root node in one go.

 ## How to run your program